 Of course, choosing the perfect access control system for your business isn’t the only decision.
 You also need to choose the hosting method.
-The three main choices include hosted, managed and premise-based access control.
+The three main choices for New Jersey businesses include hosted, managed and premise-based access control.
 Let’s look at these three choices, and a few others to figure out which might be the right access control hosting method for you and your NJ business.

 Hosted Access Control

 With hosted access control, the data for your system will be stored on remote servers.
 Users are assigned to the system and can log in to manage everything from anywhere in the world, as long as they have an internet connection.
 This type of access control system will still put your IT department in charge of managing and handling all the responsibilities of the system.

 With a managed access control system, the data is still stored on remote servers.
 However, instead of having your IT department manage the system, you pay a fee to have the access control provider manage your system.
 They will hand the responsibilities and day-to-day operations of the system, which means your IT department doesn’t have to deal with it.